Man says argument over peach cobbler left him with a gunshot wound

 "Over some peaches?
 You want to shoot me over some peaches?"

-He says Woodson popped his trunk on pump 5, pulled a gun out the back and started shooting.
+He says Woodson popped his trunk on pump 5, pulled a gun out of the back and started shooting.

-“Pow, pow!
+"Pow, pow!
 He reached over the car and shot again.
-The only thing I could think of was that dumpster.”
+The only thing I could think of was that Dumpster."

 According to Novascone, seven shots were fired as he ran to take cover.